brailletouch/HID-braille-ESP32/README.md

 And then you need to change the HID descriptor to the HID braille documentation example.

+Ensures that the Hid device is truly a Braille display by verifying that the HIDP_CAPS.UsagePage of the HID device's top-level collection is set to HID_USAGE_PAGE_BRAILLE (0x41).

+This document refers to how NVDA reads the HID braille structure https://github.com/nvaccess/nvda/pull/12523

 here are the braille HID references